-Any adjustment made to the valuation is a matter for the Valuer, depending upon the circumstances affecting a particular Fishery and how such compares to those from which the evidence of value is derived.
-However, the following factors may be worthy of consideration.
+Any adjustment made to the valuation will depend on the circumstances affecting a particular Fishery.
+The amount of adjustment may be derived from an analysis of the available rental evidence.
+The following factors may be worthy of consideration.

 4.1.1 Access